-and the previous „
+Similar to the method from the previous „

-Safe method to add code to the functions.php file: Code Snippets//删除特定插件的禁用功能
+Safe Method to Add Code to the functions.php File: Code Snippets//删除特定插件的禁用功能

 add_filter( 'plugin_action_links', 'wpkj_disable_plugin_deactivation', 10, 4 );